BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiments

 \subsection{Main Results}

 We present the main results in Table \ref{tab:main_results}, where we report the relative $L^2$ error (\%) for each family of equations and their average.
 We use the same zero-shot setting for all models: a single model is trained to predict all families of equations without any fine-tuning.
-The \model model achieves the best results on 3 families and the second-best results on the other 3 families.
-Note that ViT uses a similar structure to \model but a different training objective, and achieves the best results on the other 3 families.
-However, for the more complicated PDEArena datasets where most baselines have higher errors, \model outperforms all other models including ViT by a large margin, demonstrating the effectiveness of our proposed model.
-To demonstrate the efficiency of BCAT, we compare inference speed and GPU memory usage in Section \ref{sec:inference_speed}.
-We include example visualizations of the BCAT model output in Figure \ref{fig:ex_output}, and compare outputs from different models in Figure \ref{fig:compare_output}.
-More visualizations can be found in Appendix \ref{sec:more_visual}.
+The BCAT model achieves the best results in terms of average across all families, outperforming other models with various sizes, including MPP-L and DPOT-L which are $\sim$3x larger.
+For specific families, the BCAT model achieves the best results for five out of six families and the second-best results for the other family.
+For the one family which BCAT is the second-best model, it is outperformed by DPOT-L, which is 3.4x larger.
+In that case, most models have a relative $L^2$ error less than 1\%.
+Notably, on the more complicated PDEArena NS-cond dataset where most baselines have higher errors, BCAT outperforms all other models with a nontrivial gap, demonstrating the effectiveness of our proposed model.

+Many datasets we considered have only 20 timestamps or fewer, which motivates our choice of 10 input steps and 10 output steps during evaluation.
+The more difficult PDEArena NS-cond dataset has a total of 56 timestamps with a relatively larger timestep of $dt=1.5$.
+To study BCAT's long-time accumulation of error, we evaluate BCAT on all 56 timestamps for the PDEArena NS-cond dataset, and compare its performance with MPP-L and DPOT-L, the two largest models.
+To generate predictions beyond the training time window, for all three models, we use generated outputs as new initial conditions (i.e., rollout).
+In Figure~\ref{fig:bcat_err_per_step}, we plot the relative $L^2$ error per step for the three models.
+We observe that the error growth plateaus towards the end, likely due to the solutions nearing steady state.
+BCAT outperforms DPOT-L and MPP-L at all time steps.